 The Ocean Race Europe is a new event on the pro circuit, providing a competitive opportunity for the Ocean Race sailors in the off-season and more opportunities for Europe’s fan base to see their favorite teams in action.
 Likely because this event is much shorter and therefore less expensive to participate in, this European circuit has a number of crews from countries that haven’t recently been represented in offshore racing, including Mexico, Poland, Lithuania and Austria.

-In addition to the four legs that comprise the offshore portion of this event, there are also costal races on the schedule.
+In addition to the three legs that comprise the offshore portion of this event, there are also costal races on the schedule.
 The top three teams in these races will earn “bonus points” that contribute to their overall score.

 The results for Leg 1 are as follows: